Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

 The ALICE detector at the LHC, equipped with a dedicated forward calorimeter system (FoCal)~\cite{ALICE:2020mso} will allow us to start a new program to investigate small-$x$ gluon distributions of hadrons and nuclei.
 FoCal is designed as a highly granular Si+W electromagnetic calorimeter combined with a conventional sampling hadronic calorimeter covering pseudorapidities of $3.4<\eta<5.8$.
 Its performance is optimized to measure isolated-photon spectra at forward rapidity in the range of about $4 < p_{T} < 20$~GeV/$c$ with high precision even at the lowest momenta.
 This kinematic reach with photons is equivalent to constraining the gluon distribution in Pb nuclei down to Bjorken-$x$ of about $10^{-5}$ over a large range of $Q^2$~\cite{Hentschinski:2022xnd}.
 In addition to the photon measurements, FoCal will allow us to measure photon-jet and jet-jet correlations, as well as J/$\psi$ production in ultra-peripheral collisions.
 These processes are strongly sensitive to non-linear effects at small-$x$.

-The Forward Physics Facility (FPF) is a proposal at CERN to complement the existing experimental programme with a range of far--forward detectors that will be in particular be able to collect a significant data sample of neutrinos produced due to particle production in the central ATLAS detector.
-The FASER, FASER$\nu$ and SND experiments will begin taking data in 2022, while there is a dedicated proposal to extend these by creating space in the far-forward region for a suite of upgraded experiments that would run during the High Luminosity LHC (HL-LHC) era, see~\cite{Feng:2022inv}.
+The Forward Physics Facility (FPF) is a proposal at CERN to complement the existing experimental program with a range of far--forward detectors that will be in particular be able to collect a significant data sample of neutrinos produced due to particle production in the central ATLAS detector.
+The FASER, FASER$\nu$ and SND experiments will begin taking data in 2022, while there is a dedicated proposal to extend these by creating space in the far-forward region for a suite of upgraded experiments that would run during the High Luminosity LHC (HL-LHC) era, see~\cite{Anchordoqui:2021ghd,Feng:2022inv}.
 Along with the range of BSM and neutrino physics studies that this will permit, there is promising potential for information about the proton and nuclear PDFs to be provided by the FPF.

-In more detail, the neutrino flux is produced via the very forward production of particles in proton-proton collisions at ATLAS, such as light hadrons or charmed mesons, which will therefore be sensitive to the proton PDFs at both rather low and high $x$.
-In the former case this provides the potential to probe the PDFs (e.g. the gluon) in a rather poorly constrained low $x$ region, as well as being sensitive to a range of non--linear and BFKL resummation effects.
-In the latter case, there is a distinct sensitivity to possible intrinsic charm in the proton, which is theoretically expected to be enhanced in the high $x$ region.
+In more detail, the neutrino flux will be created via very forward production of particles in proton-proton collisions at ATLAS, such as light hadrons or charmed mesons.
+The flux will be sensitive to the proton PDFs at both rather low and high $x$.
+Measuring these neutrinos at the FPF thus has the potential to probe the PDFs (e.g. the gluon) in a rather poorly constrained low-$x$ region, where a range of BFKL resummation and nonlinear effects may be present.
+At high $x$, there is a distinct sensitivity to possible intrinsic charm in the proton, which is theoretically expected to be enhanced in the high-$x$ region.
 Several studies have investigated the possible existence of this intrinsic charm, including the recent measurements of $Z$+charm production by the LHCb experiment~\cite{LHCb:2021stx}, which hints at its presence.
-However, so far no firm evidence exists and hence the FPF could shed light on this unresolved question.
+However, the analyses arrive at different conclusions about the allowed bounds on the IC \cite{Jimenez-Delgado:2014zga, Hou:2017khm, Ball:2022qks}, and hence the FPF could shed light on this unresolved question.